Entertainment Budget Calculator

 • Happy Hours: Take advantage of restaurant happy hours

-• Free Events: Explore free community events and activities
+• Free Events: Explore free community events, park concerts, and museum free-entry days

-• Home Entertainment: Balance going out with staying in
+• Home Entertainment: Balance going out with at-home movie nights, board games, and cooking together

 Frequently Asked Questions